5 Over-the-Counter Birth Control Options

-A new player on the contraceptive landscape, Natural Cycles digital birth control was cleared by the U.S. FDA in 2018 and is still the only FDA cleared birth control app on the market.
+A new player on the contraceptive landscape, Natural Cycles was the first digital birth control method to be cleared by the U.S. FDA.
 Natural Cycles is hormone-free birth control that can be purchased without a prescription online and in select stores.

 There are two things you need to have in order to use Natural Cycles, a basal thermometer, and an app.
 The thermometer is used to measure basal body temperature (your body’s lowest resting temperature).
 The app is powered by an algorithm that uses temperature data to find your ovulation.
 That’s right - your temperature changes during the menstrual cycle!

 The app works by finding your fertile window.
 It gives you a daily fertility status that tells you if today is a green day (not fertile) or a red day (fertile - use protection).
 On red days, Natural Cycles recommends using condoms or abstaining to prevent pregnancy.